What is cholesterol?

 - Limit hydrogenated and partially hydrogenated fats.
 These can be found in some margarines, peanut butters, packaged baked goods and snacks, and fried foods.
 Try baked crackers instead of fried crackers.
 Buy grilled or baked items when eating out.

 - Use two grams of plant stanols or sterols per day.
 These are sold as specially formulated margarine-like spreads.
-Your dietitian can assist you with finding these products.
+Your dietitian can help you find these products.

 - Limit products made with coconut, palm kernel, palm oil, lard, shortening, bacon fat and cocoa butter.